mbellezi/computer-pointer-control/README.md

 As can be seen from the results, there is a slight difference between the FP32 and FP16 on CPU.
 The major differences are seen when using the FP16-INT8.
 The models Head pose estimation and Gaze estimation have the greater increase in performance when using the FP16-INT8.

+All the models with FP16 and FP16-INT8 may see a reduction on loading times because they are quantized versions with weights occupying half or a quarter of memory space than the FP32 weights.

+The FP16 and FP16-INT8 may have smaller inference times because they use smaller data types that takes less space and in some cases can runs more than one calculation on onees instruction.

 The total inference time for the FP32 is 11.44 ms with 87.41 fps.
 This is a very interesting performance with a near real time feeling.